Help For Pet Owners Fleeing Family Violence

 - 85% of threats against animals were carried out,

-- In cases that involved children as well as threatened animals, 85% of women reported that the children witnessed the threat or harm to the animal,
+- in cases that involved children, as well as threatened animals, 85% of women reported the children witnessed the threat or harm to the animal,

-The Pet Safekeeping Program collaborates with over 40 family violence agencies across the province of Alberta.
+The Pet Safekeeping Program collaborates with over 40 family violence agencies across the province.
 In addition, the Pet Safekeeping Program has partnerships with over 30 animal care organizations.

 Call: 780-447-3600 ext.
 3750